nobrains21/WIIIUI-QueenslandUI/README.md

 # Known issues:
 - the long middle bar is a bit wonky - its just is.
 It overlaps with itself in a way my small brain cannot predict/understand.
 Sorry.
-- there is a gap between the Lid and most right side of the chat-field.
-No idea why.
 - there are white dots here and there, especialy at places i edited.
 In some cases i managed to get it crispy clear, but not everywhere.
 I need to up my MS-PAint skills.
 Sorry.